 Laser hair removal is very well tolerated by most patients.
 That is because we utilize some of the latest technological advances in laser hair removal.

 Prior to your visit, you should shave the area on the morning of or night before the treatment.
-This is very important since any residual hair on the surface of your skin will absorb the laser energy – causing unnecessary discomfort.
+This is very important since any residual hair on the surface of your skin will absorb the laser energy and cause unnecessary discomfort.

-For 2 weeks in advance of your laser hair removal, we recommend you avoid sun exposure on the planned treatment areas.
+For 2 weeks before your laser hair removal, we recommend you avoid sun exposure on the planned treatment areas.
 Tanned skin may interfere with the targeted precision of the laser and detract from the desired results.

 If you have a history of cold sores and/or herpes outbreaks, you should let the office know in advance so that medication can be prescribed to reduce this risk.

-When you think about all the resources – time and money combined – that go into shaving and waxing, the costs of laser hair removal simply make sense.
+When you think about all the resources—time and money combined—that go into shaving and waxing, the costs of laser hair removal simply make sense.
 After all, how much have you or will you pay over a lifetime of maintenance with repeated razor purchases and waxing sessions?
-For example, let’s say you opt to get a bikini wax every 3 months at a cost of $40 per waxing.
-That is $120 per year.
-Over 10 years you are looking at $1200 in just waxing – and you will likely incur this cost over an even longer period of time.
+For example, let’s say you opt to get a bikini wax every 2 months at a cost of $40 per waxing.
+That is $240 per year.
+Over 10 years you are looking at $2,400 in just waxing—and you will likely incur this cost over an even longer period of time.
 When you add all of this up, you will quickly realize the cost of laser hair removal is more economical than you initially thought.
-And this doesn’t even touch on having to deal with ingrown hairs, nicks and bumps that go along with shaving your unwanted hair!
+And this doesn’t even touch on the frustration ingrown hairs, nicks and bumps that go along with shaving your unwanted hair!

 Dr. John Hilinski has either authored or reviewed and approved this content.